 Professor Yap Hui Kim graduated from the University of Singapore in 1978 and obtained the Master of Medicine (Paediatrics) in 1981 and Doctor of Medicine (Singapore) in 1995.
 She has been elected a Fellow of the Academy of Medicine (Singapore), the Royal College of Physicians (Edin), the Royal College of Paediatrics and Child Health and the American Society of Nephrology.
 She pursued training in paediatric nephrology at the UCLA School of Medicine, Los Angeles, California.
 Upon returning to Singapore, Prof Yap set up the paediatric renal service with dialysis and renal transplantation programme at NUH.

 Prof Yap is the Head of the Division of Paediatric Nephrology.
 In 1999, she was appointed Professor of the Department of Paediatrics, NUS.
 She is very active in research with numerous scientific publications and has received several awards.
 She serves in many National and International Scientific advisory boards as well as editorial boards of medical journals.
 She travels widely, being invited to lecture at various congresses.
-She is now the Assistant Secretary General of the Asian Paediatric Nephrology Association and Assistant Secretary (Asia) of the International Paediatric Nephrology Association.
+She is now the President of the International Paediatric Nephrology Association.

 An internationally respected paediatrician, Prof Yap has been bestowed the NKF Gift of Life Award in 1996 for her pioneering work in paediatric dialysis and transplantation.
 In 2012, she received the Healthcare Humanity Award and the Outstanding Asian Paediatrician Award from the Asian-Pacific Paediatric Association for her contributions to paediatrics and the development of paediatric nephrology in Asia.
 She was also awarded the National Medicine Excellence Awards 2008 – National Outstanding Clinician Award for her exceptional contributions on the clinical front and the Lee Foundation NHG-NUHS Lifetime Achievement Award 2013.